The Protection Roles of Human Rights NGOs

 Rachel Brett, has been Quaker Human Rights Representative to the UN in Geneva for several decades.
 A leading human rights practitioner, she is presently President of Children of Prisoners Europe (COPE).

-Ann Marie Clark, Professor at Purdue University, Illinois, is the author of books on Amnesty International and on Demands for Justice: The Creation of a Global Human Rights Practice.
+Ann Marie Clark, Professor at Purdue University, Indiana, is the author of books on Amnesty International and on Demands for Justice: The Creation of a Global Human Rights Practice.

 Penny Parker, a Board member of Geneva for Human Rights, has practised international human rights law for several decades.